Diullei/alloy.js/README.md

 [See on jsfiddler](http://jsfiddle.net/UXJV4/)

 The template expression above is a one-way data binding.
-It sets up automatic monitoring of the data, and ensures that the UI stays up-to-date when the data’s value changes.
+It sets up automatic monitoring of the data, and ensures that the html stays up-to-date when the data’s value changes.

 Another example: